When getting a divorce, choose Milwaukee Appraisal Co./Stowe Appraisals to provide a true value of the shared residence.

-Contact us Milwaukee Appraisal Co./Stowe Appraisals is at your service if you need an appraisal dealing with a divorce or other allocation of assets.
+Contact us if you require an appraisal related to a divorce or other allocation of assets.

 An appraisal for divorce purposes requires a well-supported, professional document that will hold up during a trial.
 When you order an appraisal from Milwaukee Appraisal Co./Stowe Appraisals, you are assured the best in service with courtesy and well-supported conclusions.
 Taking into account the sensitive needs of a divorce situation is common territory for us.

 Attorneys in WI as well as accountants rely on our values when figuring out what the real property is worth for estates, divorces, or other disputes where it is in question.
 We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
 We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

 As an attorney representing a client in a divorce, your case's research regularly necessitates an appraisal to ascertain fair market value for the residential real estate involved.
 Many times the divorce date can be different from the date you purchased the appraisal.
 We're experienced with the processes and all that it entails to develop a retroactive appraisal with an effective date and Fair Market Value opinion that matches the date of divorce.
 We work on many divorce appraisals (unfortunately) and we understand that they require prudence with total professionalism.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, guaranteeing you the utmost discretion.